-India is currently fighting a wave of COVID-19 that is sickening hundreds of thousands—and killing thousands—every day.
+India and Nepal are currently fighting a wave of COVID-19 that is sickening hundreds of thousands—and killing thousands—every day.
 What’s more, it’s likely that these numbers are vastly underreported.

-The current situation is extremely serious.
-At the current rate of infection, it is projected that 1 million people in India could die from COVID-19 by August.
 Additionally, vaccine hesitancy is high within the country, with less than 60% of the population willing to be vaccinated.
-This is compounded by the low vaccination rate so far in the country—only 9.5% of the population currently is vaccinated.
+This is compounded by the low vaccination rate so far in the country.

-As India is seeing this spike in cases—which many officials are attributing to new COVID-19 variants—officials are imposing lockdowns to prevent the collapse of a healthcare system that is already facing a critical shortage of beds, ventilators and lifesaving medical-grade oxygen.
+As India and Nepal are seeing this spike in cases—which many officials are attributing to new COVID-19 variants—officials are imposing lockdowns to prevent the collapse of a healthcare system that is already facing a critical shortage of beds, ventilators and lifesaving medical-grade oxygen.

 With COVID-19 rampant in the world’s second most-populous nation, the global health community is on high alert.
-International and national agencies are ramping up efforts to combat the coronavirus in India, to help flatten the curve of this wave of cases, and prevent the spread of new, vaccine-resistant strains around the globe.
+International and national agencies are ramping up efforts to combat the coronavirus in India and Nepal, to help flatten the curve of this wave of cases, and prevent the spread of new, vaccine-resistant strains around the globe.

 With our partners, we will help meet the most urgent health needs—providing medical supplies, personal protective equipment (PPE), sanitation and hygiene supplies, and isolation facilities.
 We will also address vaccine misinformation and concerns surrounding vaccine hesitancy—key not only to addressing this surge, but any future surges.